This is Simon.

 In addition to maintaining law and order here at SoPD HQ, he is also involved with the “BIRAX/Parkinson’s UK Breath analysis study”, which is a collaboration between Technion (Israel Institute of Technology) and Cambridge University (UK).

-This particular webpage has been set up to outline the project and keep readers/participants up to date with how things are going (see the bottom of the page for those updates).
+This particular webpage has been set up to outline the project and keep readers/participants up to date with how the study is going (see the bottom of the page for those updates).

 The project is being led by Professor Hossam Haick (the inventor of the Nanose technology that is being used in this study) in Israel and Professor Roger Barker (Department of Clinical Neuroscience, University of Cambridge), and it is funded by the British Research Council and Parkinson’s UK.

 It is a three year study focused on using the breath analysis technology invented and developed by Professor Haick’s group to collect multiple breath samples over time from 200 people with Parkinson’s disease and 100 healthy controls.